microsoft/reality-augmentation-using-cognitive-services/02-Cube/README.md

    - Click **Open** > **All** > **Import**

    ![import all](setup/import-all-labelled-resized-66.png)

+1. Remove "Holo World!" text

+   - Select the **Text** component created in the first demo and delete it

 1. Create cube on top of recognized image in Unity project